morwarid1/morwarid1.github.io/_posts/2021-02-07-Instacart.md

 -----------
 ### Objectives

-My goal as a data analyst is to create a targeted marketing strategy by answering the questions of the sales and marketing team.
+My goal as a Aata Analyst is to create a targeted marketing strategy by answering the questions of the sales and marketing team.

 Key Questions from the Sales and Marketing team |